Byrd Watching

 One of Mrs. Adelaide’s poems

-Sadly, Mrs. Adelaide Chapin is no longer with us and neither is her home at 1421 W 26th St. in the Houston Heights.
-Rest assured, however, that Mrs. Chapin lived a long life and passed away in 1963 at the age of 86, 16 years after Byrd’s article was printed.
-We can also take solace in the fact that many of Mrs. Adelaide’s seedlings are likely thriving throughout Houston today, particularly in River Oaks.
+Mrs. Adelaide Chapin passed away in 1963 at the age of 86, 16 years after Byrd’s article was printed.
+While her home and nursery at 1421 W 26th no longer exists we can take solace in the fact that many of her seedlings are thriving throughout Houston today, particularly in River Oaks.

 Leave a Reply